rohit6205/cool_OpenCV/README.md

 # cool_OpenCV
-Basic OpenCV operation such as reading writing adding images and videos
+OpenCV is great library for dealing with images and videos.
+So, go ahead and run those python program and see the cool result.